DemocracyClub/aggregator-api/docs/new-development-deployment.md

 ### Deploying the built artifacts

 Use the `sam` CLI to deploy the app.
-You'll need to have at least the AWS IAM permissions mentioned in the [AWS account setup document](/docs/new-aws-account-setup.md#policies).
 Once you have seen the 3 uploads complete (currently: 3MB app; 28MB dependencies layer; 1KB template), the CloudFormation Stack creation should take no more than a minute - or something's not right.

 ```
 $ pipenv run sam deploy --config-env jcm1